 Daily Mix and personalized playlists Continuous updates based on recent listening.
 Once a listener saves or repeats your track, you become eligible for their personal rotation.

-This is why release timing matters: a concentrated burst of engagement in the first 48-72 hours teaches the algorithm faster than a slow trickle.
+Tip The algorithm tracks rate of change, not just totals.
+A concentrated burst of engagement in the first 48-72 hours teaches the algorithm faster than a slow trickle.

 What Does Not Trigger the Algorithm